-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Three months ended October 31, 2016 and 2015

 (i) IFRS 9 - Financial Instruments (continued):

 (ii) IFRS 15 - Revenue from Contracts with Customers:

 In May 2015, the IASB issued IFRS 15 - Revenue from Contracts with Customers, which replaces IAS 18 - Revenue, IAS 11 - Construction Contracts and other interpretive guidance associated with revenue recognition.
 The standard contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
 The model features a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognized.
 New estimates and judgmental thresholds have been introduced, which may affect the amount and/or timing of revenue recognized.
 The new standard is effective for fiscal years ending on or after December 31, 2017 and is available for early adoption.